Interviews|October 2024

 'To be human is to create a life and a context, and we do that together with other people and our surroundings.
 We can’t do it without co-creating with what’s around us.
 So, it becomes strange that we distance ourselves from that process of making in terms of what we eat, what we wear, and how we live.
 I’m not saying everyone has to build their own houses, make their own clothes, or catch their own food, but I think we could all return to these areas.
 Not everyone can do everything, but if each of us finds something to create with our surroundings, I believe we’d feel much better and find the sense of connection we’re missing.'

-How to care for leather shoes
+How to care for synthetic fibres

 Care guides|October 2024